lembn/freez/README.md

 ## Usage

 ```
-Usage: [python] freez [OPTIONS] ENTRY
+Usage: freez [OPTIONS] ENTRY COMMAND [ARGS]...

-  Create single-file executables from python scripts.
+  Create executables from interpreted language programs.
 Intergrated terminals
   in certain programs may have to be restarted for changes to take effect.

   ENTRY: The entry point script of the program being built.

 Options:
-  -o, --output DIRECTORY  Output folder of the built executable.  [default:
-                          ./]
+  --version        Show the version and exit.
+  -g, --global     A flag representing if a global launch script should be
+                   created for the executable.
-  -n, --name TEXT         Name of the built executable (defaults to name of
+  -n, --name TEXT  Name of the executable bundle (defaults to name of entry
-                          entry point script).
+                   point script).
-  -g, --global            Install the executable into the python script path
-                          to make it globally accessible across the system
-                          (this will ignore the path set by --output).
   --help           Show this message and exit.

+Commands:
+  setup  Setup the Freez environment and launcher.
 ```

 ## Installation

-Since `freez` is a python program, it can actually be used to install itself globally across the system:
+# TODO: should we make `src` a module or should they have to cd into it to access the modules inside?
+First, setup `freez` on your system:

 ```
 > cd freez
-> python main.py -g -n freez main.py
+> python -m src.setup setup

+This will setup

 > freez --version
 freez, version 1.5.2
 ```

 This builds `freez` as an executable, meaning it can be run without invoking `python` anywhere on the system.
 This also means that `freez` is now independent of Python, so python can be removed from this system if desired.

+#### **Cross-Platform**
+`freez` builds exectuables for the system it was called from, so for cross-platform systems (for example WSL workflows), it's recommended **not** to build `freez` but instead run it from source through the python intepreter to prevent having to simultansously maintain multiple installations across platforms.